 DAVID STROPE, Interim National Representative

-2023 GARBC Conference: Preparations are already underway for the 2023 GARBC Conference, to be held next summer on the campus of Corban University, Salem, Oregon.
-Philip De Courcy, pastor of Kindred Community Church, Anaheim, California, will be the keynote speaker.
-Reserve June 26–29, 2023, for the next GARBC Conference!
+2023 GARBC Conference: The 2023 GARBC Conference will take place June 26–29 at Corban University, Salem, Oregon.
+Philip De Courcy, pastor of Kindred Community Church, Anaheim, California, and host of the daily media program Know the Truth, will serve as the keynote speaker.

 KERRY WATKINS, Director of Church Engagement

 Would you like to better understand the purpose of the GARBC?
-If you do, email me at email@example.com.
-I will get you scheduled for one of our online meetings designed for pastors and ministry leaders to learn about the GARBC’s purpose and vision.
+Do you have a question for the interim national representative, David Strope?
+If yes to either of these, contact me at firstname.lastname@example.org.
+I will get you scheduled for one of our online meetings, designed for pastors and ministry leaders to learn the purpose and vision of the GARBC.
 The meetings are about an hour long.
-David Strope, interim national representative, shares his vision for the ministry for about 20 minutes, and the rest of the time is available for you to ask questions.
+David Strope speaks for about 20 minutes, and the rest of the time is available for you to ask questions.

 MARK JOHNSON, Treasurer and Controller

 Are you a pastor or church staff member looking for a way to save and invest for your future?
 Look no further.
 The Regular Baptist Ministries Retirement Plan for pastors and church staff is the perfect solution.